Respiro

 What to Know about CO and CO Detectors

-Most people purchase their CO detectors from their local retail store and install them without reading the manual to understand how their CO detector works and what to do when the alarm sounds.
+Most people don't understand the dangers of carbon monoxide (CO).
+Most purchase their CO detectors from their local retail store and don't read the manual to understand how their CO detector works and what to do when the alarm sounds.
 Here's a brief summary of what we learned about CO and consumer CO detectors which led to the development of the CO/PRO:

 • Furnaces, water heaters, and boilers are major producers of carbon monoxide.

-• People assume that since CO detectors look like smoke detectors they must operate the same way and will alarm as soon as CO gas is detected.
-They don't.
-CO detectors that are UL 2034-rated have specific levels of CO that must be present for a period of time before the detector is allowed to alarm.
+• CO detectors that are UL 2034-rated have specific levels of CO that must be present for a period of time before the detector will alarm.

 • 70 ppm of CO must be present for 1-4 hours before it will alarm